djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image10.png">

-43. From the dropdown, select "Orchestrate Agent Skills".
+43. From the drop-down, select "Orchestrate Agent Skills".

 <img width="1000" alt="image" src="hands-on-lab-assets/image11.png">

 44. Click on "Connections".
 Your imported skills should be grouped in one app automatically.
-By clicking on arrow, search for that app.
-Click on three dots against that app and then click on "Connect app".
+By clicking on the arrow, search for that app.
+Click on the three dots against that app and then click "Connect app".

 <img width="1000" alt="image" src="hands-on-lab-assets/image11.1.png">